 - In a glass or wooden bowl combine bentonite clay, xylitol, and sea salt.
 Note: Bentonite clay loses some of its beneficial properties when it comes into contact with metal, so always choose non-metal bowls and utensils when mixing this toothpaste.

-- Allow mixture to cool completely before transferring to a small glass jar or squeeze tube with a tight-fitting lid.
+- Transfer to a small glass jar or squeeze tube with a tight-fitting lid.
 Label well.

 If storing in a jar, simply dip a toothbrush into the toothpaste and brush as normal.
 You may want to provide each family member with his/her own jar so germs aren’t shared.
 These squeeze tubes are easy to fill if you prefer having a tube of toothpaste.